samsuh/2026-journal/README.md

   - rained, so didnt take bike. ~~maybe ride bike if i can get it out.~~
 - mess with ableton
   - DONE ~~set up keylab in main room~~
 - make some progress on threejs stuff.

+### Music Theory
+Getting through this long 3 hour music theory video. it's interesting how ive made some basic progress so the absolute beginner stuff i already know. https://youtu.be/Ud9CpGOG1GE?si=CugGPlX3AZVYM0x8

 ## 3/4/26 - Wednesday
 yesterday was mostly a veg and sleep day. there was a blood moon and eclipse last night, so took the time to go get a hot chocolate and watch the moon for a bit.